Local explosions and extinction in continuous-state branching processes with logistic competition

-where we have used Lebesgue's theorem in the second equality above.
 We have here established the convergence in law of $V$ towards $V_\infty$ by duality.
 If $S_U(0,\infty)=\infty$, then three cases are possible, see \cite[Proposition 5.22]{karatzas}, either $U$ has no limit as $t$ goes to $\infty$, or $U$ converges almost surely towards $0$ or towards $\infty$.
-Anyway, when $S_U(0,\infty)=\infty$, the process $V$ does not have a nondegenerate limiting distribution on $(0,\infty)$ and the proof of Lemma \ref{lemmacvdist} is complete. \end{proof}
+In any of those cases, when $S_U(0,\infty)=\infty$, the process $V$ does not have a nondegenerate limiting distribution on $(0,\infty)$ and the proof of Lemma \ref{lemmacvdist} is complete. \end{proof}

 We mention that the bidual process arises also naturally in the study of certain conditionings of LCSBPs on never becoming extinct; see Foucart, Rivero, and Winter~\cite{FoRivWi2024}.
 In addition, a broader class of processes -- CSBPs with collisions -- satisfying a duality diagram of the form~\eqref{dualitydiagram} has been introduced by Foucart and Vidmar~\cite{FoucartVidmar}.
 The bidual process was used there for classifying their longterm behaviors. \\

 \textbf{Acknowledgements:} Author's research is partially supported by LABEX MME-DII (ANR11-LBX-0023-01) and the European Union (ERC, SINGER, 101054787).
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 The author is indebted to Matija Vidmar for many stimulating discussions related to this work and is grateful to the referee for a careful and thorough reading of multiple versions of the manuscript. \\

 \textbf{Data Availability}: Data sharing not applicable to this article as no datasets were generated or analysed during the current study.\\ \textbf{Declarations of interest}: The author declares that he has no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.